 We know that Hera soared over Scarif with the Ghost as the tussle for the Death Star plans took place.
 She was present at the battle of Endor, unseen but an undeniable part of the Rebel victory over the Empire, a general forged in the war effort.
 In the throes of the former, she would have been pregnant and almost certainly aware of the fact.
 By the time of Return of the Jedi and that final battle for good against evil, she would have given birth to Jacen.

-Rather than pregnancy solely making a female character subdued, tearful and eventually dead, as is the case with Padmé or the mystical virgin of Anakin himself, Hera stands a fearless example of how this natural wonder of love and sacrifice makes the mother more alive.
-Closer to the heart than the clash of light and dark, she had Jacen, her last link to the man she loved, the fallen Jedi Knight Kanan, to fight for.
+Rather than pregnancy solely making a female character subdued, tearful and eventually dead, as is the case with Padmé, Hera stands a fearless example of how this natural wonder of love and sacrifice makes the mother more alive.
+Closer to the heart than the clash of light and dark, she had Jacen, her last link to the man she loved, the Jedi Knight Kanan Jarrus, to fight for.

 At least the birth of Hera and Kanan’s son is a win in a franchise that’s developed a worse habit; hoisting up the sacrifice of motherhood to dwarf the victory.
 Even when its impact could be palpable and positive, Anakin’s children showing him a new chance at the family he’s lost, it has rung hollow as the necessity for a greater story.